Language

 4. Run translation with the latest ChatGPT model

-5. Download translated DOCX, Excel for your Smartcat TM, and a QA report
+5. Download formatted delivery DOCX, neutral Excel export, and a QA report

-The result is a translation that uses your terminology, follows your instructions, and comes with a quality score — ready to go back into Smartcat.
+The result is a translation that uses your terminology, follows your instructions, and comes with a quality score plus delivery-ready artifacts.

 Quick Start

-This is the shortest path from a Smartcat bilingual DOCX to a completed translation.
+This is the shortest path from an uploaded DOCX to a completed translation.

 Step 1.
 Create a project